Texas Visa Work Permit Specialist

 Do I need to cover transportation costs for H-2A and H-2B workers?

 Yes.
 For H-2A workers, employers must cover both inbound (to the U.S.) and outbound (return home) transportation.
 For H-2B visa workers, employers are also required to pay for both inbound and outbound travel at the start and end of each season.
+Understanding these obligations helps employers make informed decisions when hiring through employment based visas.

 Contact Head Honchos and get a FREE no obligation H-2A Visa labor consultation today.